A Nation's Capital Under Siege

 Contrarily, on that soul-crushing day, blacks were in another sphere either appealing to their better angels or making a difference in the world.

-I was dually astounded by the poses and smug looks which defiantly mocked, “Yeah motherfucker, what are you gonna do?”
+I was dually astounded by the poses and smug looks which defiantly mocked, “Yeah motherfucker, what are you gonna do?
 I am white!
 Entitled!
 Privileged!
-And will not do a lick of prison time.
-The fuckery of it all is, they probably won't!
+And will not do a lick of prison time."
+The fuckery of it all is, they probably will not!
 That day, no arrests were made.
 Not even a single, stop and frisk!

-Conversely, the world beheld a band of renegades rubbing elbows with derelect cops who likely harbored their sentiments about, ‘Taking this country back' and ‘Making America Great Again.
+Conversely, the world witnessed a band of renegades rubbing elbows with derelect cops who likely harbored their sentiments about, ‘Taking this country back' and ‘Making America Great Again.

 Then, there is this matter of blaxploitation.
 The unmitigated gall of those who would dare use black people and their causes like bulletproof vests.
-Seems typical of our nation’s ‘privileged’, when their people’s asses are caught in a vice, to draw law-abiding African Americans into the fray.
+Seems typical of our nation’s ‘privileged,’ to draw law-abiding African Americans into the fray, when their people’s asses are caught in a vice.

-Many in the media and political realms rightfully condemned law enforcement's laissez-faire approach to radical Trump supporters comparing it to its conventional roughhousing of black protestors.
-Acknowledging their contrasts between this fuckery and previous BLM protests would have been more appealing, had they resisted the urge to use black people as human fodder and political talking points.
+Many in the media and political realms condemned law enforcement's laissez-faire approach to radical Trump supporters in comparison to its conventional roughhousing of black protestors.
+But acknowledging the contrasts between this fuckery and previous BLM protests would have been more appealing, had they resisted the urge to use black people as human fodder and political talking points.

 Besides, black people did not need history lessons.
-Political Pundits needn’t resurrect the dead or recite acquitted white cops’ unending quests to, ‘Do a Niggah’!
-The likes of Permit Patty, BBQ Becky, Karen, and others who weaponize their white privilege against blacks have left indelible footprints in their minds.
+Political pundits needn’t resurrect the dead or recite acquitted white cops’ unending quests to, ‘Do a Niggah’!
+The likes of Permit Patty, BBQ Becky, Karen, and others who weaponize their white privilege against blacks have left indelible footprints in our minds.

 The hypocrisy that manifested itself on capital grounds reaffirmed the extent to which blacks are trivialized.
 For the umpteenth time, there was a red alert to their non-existence in America’s pecking order and its blatant opposition towards black lives mattering.

-We had trusted, nevertheless, that this seditious white-on-white insurrection would serve as a warning sign of an imminent self-implosion.
-Unequivocally, white America was handed clear evidence of just how much its self-contrived paranoia of blacks paled in comparison to the actual threat posed by its own, albeit, to no avail.
+We had trusted nevertheless, that this seditious white-on-white insurrection would serve as a warning sign to whites of an imminent self-implosion.
+Unequivocally, white America was handed clear evidence of just how much its self-contrived paranoia of blacks paled in comparison to the actual threat posed by its own, albeit it was to no avail.